 About Steve Steinberg

-Steve Steinberg is a baseball historian of the early 20th century.
-During the time he sold his family's 80-year-old apparel business in 1998, his ten-year-old son was collecting baseball cards, and Steve rediscovered his 1950s Topps baseball cards.
+Steve Steinberg is a baseball historian of the early 20th family's 80-year-old apparel business in 1998, his ten-year-old son was collecting baseball cards, and Steve rediscovered his 1950s Topps baseball cards.
 He quickly reconnected with the game he loved as a child and turned to baseball research and writing, nurturing his passion for baseball history.
-His focus is on bringing back long-forgotten personalities recovering them by telling their stories and thus having them discovered once again.
+His focus is on bringing back long-forgotten personalities - recovering them - by telling their stories and thus having them discovered once again.

 Steve collaborated on a book with author Lyle Spatz, 1921: The Yankees, the Giants, and the Battle for Baseball Supremacy in New York.
-This was the year of not only the first New York Yankees pennant, but also the first all-New York City World Series (against the New York Giants).
-The season featured clashing styles of play fighting for the future direction of the game and for the hearts of New Yorkers.
-There was the long-ball style of the upstart Yankees and their slugger Babe Ruth, pitted against the small-ball style of the Giants and their manager, John McGraw, who had dominated baseball and the New York sporting scene for many years.
-Steve promoted the book during 2010, highlighted by a signing at BookExpo in New York City, an appearance with Lyle at the Baseball Hall of Fame in Cooperstown, New York, and an appearance on Chris "Mad Dog" Russo's Sirius-XM radio show.
+This was the year of not only the first New York Yankees' pennant, but also one of Babe Ruth's greatest seasons and the first all-New York City World Series (against the New York Giants).
+The book was awarded the 2011 Seymour Medal as the best baseball book of 2010.
+Steve promoted the book during 2010, highlighted by a signing at BookExpo in New York City, an event with Lyle at the Baseball Hall of Fame in Cooperstown, New York, and an appearance on Chris “Mad Dog” Russo's Sirius-XM radio show.

-A member of the Society for American Baseball Research (SABR), Steve has written articles for the publications of the St. Louis Cardinals and the New York Yankees, including the 2005 and 2006 Yankees Yearbooks.
+A member of the Society for American Baseball Research (SABR), Steve has written articles for publications of the St. Louis Cardinals and the New York Yankees, including Yankees Yearbooks.
 He has published articles in many journals, including NINE, The National Pastime, Baseball Research Journal, and Gateway, the magazine of the Missouri Historical Society.

 Steve's web site, www.stevesteinberg.net is a wealth of baseball history.
 He lives in Seattle with his wife, Colleen.
 Their three children have moved on to college and beyond, returning to visit on a regular basis.